pedrojunqueira/da-100/README.md

 		- Select File > Options and settings > Data source settings
 		- Select Export PBIDS.
 		- Save file (Rename if you want but it will give you a default name based on your connection name)
-	- The saved file is a text file is a JSON like structure that you actually can edit or create manually if you know the structure
+	- The saved file is a text file.
+Is looks like a JSON structure that you actually can edit or create manually if you know the structure
-	- Below an example of connecting to SQL server.
+	- Below is an example of connecting to SQL server.
 	```
 	{
 	"version": "0.1",